Newport Transit Station

 Newport Transit Station Open

-Metro Transit Route 364 will provide three express trips to downtown St. Paul each weekday morning and afternoon peak period.
+Metro Transit Route 364 provides three express trips to downtown St. Paul each weekday morning and afternoon peak period.
 Commuters can avoid congestion on Highway 61 and travel between the transit station and downtown St. Paul in approximately 24 minutes.
+Route information can be found at: www.metrotransit.org/Route/364

 Red Rock Corridor Moving Forward